FujiwaraChoki/MoneyPrinterV2/README.md

 ## Contributing

-> Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Code of Conduct

+Please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License